All Episodes

 Yes, that's true.

-You're asking why.
+You're asking why?

-And but I mean, why can't people see this?
+But, I mean, why can't people see this?

 I just don't understand.

-You know, Carol, it's the eternal Question.
+You know, Carol, it's the eternal question.

 I've been asking it my whole life.